guogs93/Model-based-seismic-data-redatuming-with-DAWs/README.md

 To clean compiled objects and binaries, run: make clean && make all

+## License
+Academic Use Only
+This software is provided for non-commercial academic research purposes only.
+Commercial use is strictly prohibited without explicit permission from the authors.

+See the LICENSE file for details.

 ## Citation

 If you use this code in your research or publication, please cite the following paper: